College of Social Sciences

 The core of the program consists of three courses that are meant to give students the basic skills and knowledge of conflict resolution and the opportunity to put these skills into practice.
 Students are then free to design an academic program that aligns with their interests, needs, and goals.
 Students work closely with faculty advisors from the Matsunaga Institute and Interdisciplinary Studies to develop a coherent, multidisciplinary course of study.
 This gives students the flexibility to concentrate on a specific area of interest or to take a broader approach to peace and conflict studies.

-Additional information is available at peaceinstitute.manoa.hawaii.edu and from Interdisciplinary Studies in the Office of Undergraduate Education.
+Additional information is available at peaceinstitute.manoa.hawaii.edu and from the Office of Interdisciplinary Studies.

 - PACE 310 Survey Peace and Conflict Studies (3)